| Home | Back to Goldfish |

 The globe eye standard is as follows:

-- Depth of body to be greater than 2/3rds of body length
+- Depth of body to be approximately 65% of body length.

-- Metallic fish should be black only, without a trace of brown or silver,
+Metallic fish should be self-coloured black only, without a trace of brown or silver,

-and with the pigmentation extending throughout the finnage giving a velvet
+and with the pigmentation extending throughout the finnage giving a velvety

 Ideal profiles are illustrated below: